 Make this dairy-free substitute for buttermilk at home with just 2 ingredients.
-This easy recipe is ready in 10 minutes or less.
-Use this lactose-free and vegan buttermilk for baking in cake recipes, biscuits, pancakes and more.
+The easy recipe is ready in 5 minutes or less.
+Use this lactose-free, vegan buttermilk for baking in cake recipes, biscuits, pancakes and more.

 How to Make Dairy-Free Buttermilk